May 26, 2026

 • Shadowing

 Healthcare experience can be paid or unpaid, and there is no limit to how much experience you can list.
-The more healthcare experience you have, the more it shows that you are committed to your career.
+The more healthcare experience you have, the more it shows that you’re committed to your career.
 Of course, the more experience you have, the better and broader your understanding of the healthcare industry, which will also help you as you move forward.

 PA School Essay Requirements

-PA School Recommendation Letter Requirements
+Recommendation Letter Requirements

 Generally, PA programs ask that your recommendation letters come from healthcare professionals, such as physicians, physician assistants, or nurse practitioners, who can attest to your clinical skills and bedside manner.
 Some programs may also ask for a letter from a professor who can attest to your academic abilities.